WVURAIL/dspira-lessons/_posts/2021-07-01-Ubuntu_Installation.md

    NOTE: A hard drive with at least 250 GB is recommended.

    Before proceeding check that Device Encryption is OFF.
 (This is also known as Bitlocker.)

-   For most Windows systems, the following can be followed to turn off encryption:
+For most Windows systems, this can be done as follows:
    * Boot up the computer in Windows.
-   * Open `Settings`.
+   * Open the Start menu.
-      * Click on `Update & Security`.
-      * Click on `Device encryption`.
-      * Under the 'Device encryption' section, click the `Turn off` button if needed.
+      * In the search box type "encryption".
+      * In the menu that pops up, click on `Manage Bitlocker`.
+      * Verify that it is off and turn off if needed.
-      * Wait until Windows has completed un-encrypting the hard drive before you turn off Windows 10 and start the disk boot and Ubuntu install.
+      * If it was on and you turn it off, you will need to wait until Windows has completed un-encrypting the hard drive before you can proceed.
 This could take some time.

-      - NOTE: For some Windows Home systems, the Bitlocker or Device encryption is not visible.
-Complete the following to turn off encryption from a command line.

-         +  In Windows from the `Start Menu`, click the `Windows PowerShell` folder and tap `Windows PowerShell`.

-         + A command line window will open up.
-From the Powershell command line, type `Disable-BitLocker -MountPoint C:` and hit Enter.

-      - Another option for systems with Windows Home is the following:
-         + In the `Start Menu` search box, type `Services`.
-Then scroll to `Bitlocker`.
-         + Open it, or view its `Properties`, and then `Disable` it.

-       - Be sure to wait until Windows has completed un-encrypting the hard drive before continuing.

    Now you are ready to partition the hard drive.